BarbraRedPanda/cardify/README.md

 | URL   | ✅        |
 | Tag   | ✅        |
 | DoA   | ✅        |
+### Bypass paywalls
+Redirects you to the article's mirror's on archive.ph
 ### Tagging
 * Automatically tags your cards
 * Stores your tag so you don't have to retype it